About the Alliance:

 The Alliance for the Chesapeake Bay seeks a Multimedia Intern for its Chesapeake Bay Program (CBP) Communications Office in Annapolis, Maryland.
 The CBP Communications Office produces photography, video and text to tell stories about environmental restoration, protection and appreciation across the 64,000 square-mile Chesapeake Bay watershed.
 The intern will be expected to take part in all steps of the creative process, primarily producing original visuals, working with writers and editing material from the CBP photo and video archives.
-The CBP Communications Office incorporates visuals and writing into news stories, web pages, social media and outreach to diverse audiences and interest groups throughout the watershed.
+The CBP Communications Office incorporates visuals and text into feature stories for the CBP website and social media, supporting outreach to diverse audiences and interest groups throughout the watershed.

 Specific duties of the position:

-- Work with the Multimedia Manager to contribute story ideas during monthly editorial planning meetings for chesapeakebay.net.
+- Work with the Multimedia Manager to contribute story ideas during monthly editorial planning meetings for www.chesapeakebay.net.

-- Curate and edit photographs for species entries in the CBP Field Guide.
+- Curate and edit photographs for entries in the CBP Field Guide.

-- Organize, edit, caption and provide keywords for photos to be added to the publicly available CBP photo archive.
+- Organize, edit, keyword and write detailed, accurate captions for photos to be added to the publicly available CBP photo archive.

 - Both independently and with CBP staff, work on-location in outdoor settings including farms, parks and waterways.

-- Take on other duties as assigned and as applicable to the candidate’s skills, such as video editing and production.
+- Take on other duties as assigned and as applicable to the candidate’s skills.

 Qualifications and Experience: